79th Street Boat Basin: Robert Moses era

-Later years
+Late 20th century

 By the 1960s, though the restaurant was long gone, the majority of slips were occupied by year-round boaters.
 Year-round residents have included Mad Magazine writer Dick DeBartolo, who uses a boat as his office.
 Mario Puzo and Frank Sinatra have all used the basin to moor their boats.
-In the 1960s, Roy Cohn docked his 95 ft yacht here, and used it to entertain the city's political leaders.
+In the 1960s, Roy Cohn docked his 95 ft yacht at the basin and used it to entertain the city's political leaders.

 In 1979, the city sought to cancel a 1977 concession agreement with Nichols Yacht Yards to operate the marina, claiming that Nichols had underreported revenue and had acted as an "absentee slumlord".
 Boat owners would manage the marina until a suitable operator would be found.
 Though Nichols obtained an injunction blocking the dismissal in December 1979, the firm's operation of the facility ended in 1982, with Nichols having spent $250,000 in legal fees to battle the city and counter a rent strike by boat owners.

 In 1992, a five-year agreement was signed with boaters and the city, tying increases of nearly 25% in docking fees to improvements in facilities at the marina, such as new docks and electrical lines.
 By 1996, year-round residents had complained that the 18-month-long project, implemented at a cost of $1.4 million ($ million today), had been done in shoddy fashion.
 The city stopped issuing new year-round permits in 1994, seeking to make space available for seasonal boaters among the basin's 116 slips.
 After complaints were received, the Parks Department agreed to an increase to 52 year-round spots, which start at a yearly fee of $5,000, based on the size of the boat.

+21st century

 By May 2009, the department was to require that all boats be seaworthy.
 As of February 2008, there were 19 boats that were considered unseaworthy and that would need to make operational "in case of an emergency evacuation".
 By summer 2012, several boaters noticed that the basin was in a state of disrepair and asked the city to fix it.

 In June 2021, mayor Bill de Blasio announced that the city would collaborate with FEMA to overhaul the marina and rotunda; all existing tenants were required to leave by November 1, 2021.
 At the time, the basin had not been dredged since 1958, and many of the marina's structures were dilapidated.
 Work was scheduled to begin in 2023 and cost $90 million.
+Manhattan Community Board 7 objected to the original design by Architecture Research Office (ARO), which called for a boxy 7550 ft2 boathouse structure.
+ARO subsequently modified the plans, drawing up blueprints for a 3800 ft2 structure on stilts, which Community Board 7 ultimately approved.
+Work on the new boathouse had still not started by July 2024.
+The New York City Public Design Commission approved ARO's blueprints in August 2025, allowing work to proceed.